Safety review from Dr. M.A. Persinger: Click to see larger image.

 A simple point of physics can help to illustrate why the concerns about EM emissions do not apply to Shakti.
 Electromagnetic radiation consists of photons; individual packets of energy.
 Electricity consists of electrons, which are also individual units of energy.
 Fields, like gravitational fields or magnetic fields, are not made of individual units of energy.
 In fact, they are not energies at all.
 They can create energy through their interaction with other systems, but they themselves do not have individual “parts”.
 Rather, they are homogeneous regions that create the potential for energy, which is not the same thing at all.

-Many people, confused about basic physics, think that, because there is a relationship between electricity and magnetic fields, conclude that Shakti’s mechanism must be “electromagnetic emissions”.
+Many people, confused about basic physics, think that because there is a relationship between electricity and magnetic fields, Shakti’s mechanism must be “electromagnetic emissions”.
 There is also some confusion that the Shakti coils are “electromagnets”.
 This only means that Shakti’s magnetic output is driven by electrical input (from your sound card).
 The magnetic fields that Shakti produces are simple magnetic fields, even though they may rise and fall in complicated patterns.
 There is no risk of adverse effects from electromagnetic radiation with Shakti because Shakti does not produce it.

 There are such things as photons and electrons, but there is no such thing as a “graviton” (for gravitational fields), or a “magneton” (for magnetic fields).